alexdevero/alex-devero-blog/blog-archives/archive-18/07-01-19--getting-started-with-php-the-easy-way-pt4.md

 ## Working with files
 ## What to do now
 ## Going further and deeper
-## Epilogue: Getting started with PHP - The Easy Way Pt4
+## Epilogue: Getting Started with PHP the Easy Way Pt4
 -->

+Getting Started with PHP the Easy Way [Part 1] (Variables & Data types).

+Getting Started with PHP the Easy Way [Part 2] (Control Flow).

+Getting Started with PHP the Easy Way [Part 3] (OOP Pt1).

 ## PHP, OOP and classes Pt2